Madonna studies: On Madonna's career

-Measurement of Madonna's academic literature
+Measurement of Madonna's critical-academic literature

-Across the decades, a group of critics have commented and "measured" the literature about her in the academic world.
-Author David Chaney commented that she "has generated an enormous academic and popular literature of explanation and comment".
-Professor Pamela Robertson Wojcik cited that "Madonna is as ubiquitous in academic discourse as she is in the popular media".
-José F. Blanco writing for the academic journal, The Journal of Popular Culture in 2015, stated that "it can be argued that Madonna is overexposed in academic research".
-A similar suggestion was made by Fouz-Hernández in Madonna's drowned worlds (2004), recalling that "scholarly interest has since continued unabated".
-Australian historians Robert Aldrich and Garry Wotherspoon called Madonna a "performer of inimitable ubiquity" as she "has saturated the pages of academic journals".
+Across the decades, various commentators have "measured" and noticed the literature fo Madonna related to the academic world, including authors in Gender and Popular Culture (2013).
+In early 1990s, media scholar David Tetzlaff equated an attempt to collect or read it all to "mapping the vastness of the cosmos" referring both her academic and popular literature.
+Author David Chaney referred she "generated an enormous academic and popular literature of explanation and comment" Professor Pamela Robertson Wojcik cited that "Madonna is as ubiquitous in academic discourse as she is in the popular media".

+Writing for The Journal of Popular Culture in 2015, José F. Blanco said "it can be argued that Madonna is overexposed in academic research".
+In Madonna's Drowned Worlds (2004), Fouz-Hernández similarly argued "scholarly interest has since continued unabated".
+Australian historians Robert Aldrich and Garry Wotherspoon called Madonna a "performer of inimitable ubiquity" as she "has saturated the pages of academic journals" in the 1990s.
 In Fashion and Celebrity Culture (2013), Pamela Church Gibson wrote "since the 1980s, there has surely been enough written about Madonna to create a whole new sub-discipline within cultural studies".

-In Gender and Popular Culture (2013), authors described Madonna as "a female performer who has provoked a great deal of response from cultural critics and academics" and "her presence has sparked a wealth of academic debate".
-Alina Simone, author of Madonnaland (2016), commented while she was working in her book: "I maintained hope of finding some tiny stone left unturned in the giant gravel pit of Madonna studies", but she encontered "there is no dearth of material about Madonna, but an overwhelming excess".
+Alina Simone, author of Madonnaland (2016), commented while she was working in her book: "I maintained hope of finding some tiny stone left unturned in the giant gravel pit of Madonna studies", but she encountered "there is no dearth of material about Madonna, but an overwhelming excess".